Gang running fake website to dupe people busted in Delhi

 Four people have been arrested for allegedly duping over 4,000 people by promising them jobs under the Centre's flagship Ayushman Bharat scheme, officials said on Monday.
-The accused had created a fake website, which resembled a government site, and placed advertisement for thousands of jobs.
-They charged aspirants Rs 5,000 as registration fees, the police said.
+The accused had created a fake website that resembled a government site and placed advertisement for thousands of jobs.
+They charged aspirants Rs 300 to Rs 500 as registration fees, the police said.

 The National Health Authority, the agency that administers the health assurance scheme Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, registered a complaint with police alleging that it received grievances from public regarding an "unscrupulous agency" which was portraying a false association with the scheme.
 The accused have been identified as Umesh (37), Rajat Singh (33), Gaurav (26) and Seema Rani Sharma (33).